Ariostea Public Library

 The first room of the Public Library: Ariosto Room

 In 1746, a room on the noble floor was allocated for the nascent library, designed by Gaetano Barbieri with the collaboration of Agapito Poggi.
-Proceedings favoring the incorporation of the Bentivoglio Library continued throughout 1749, affecting relations between the family and the Magistracy.
-Giovanni Andrea Barotti (Ficarolo, 1701 - Ferrara, 1772), the first prefect of the Public Library from June 3, 1747, was well acquainted with the Bentivoglio Library, having been the librarian of Marquis Guido Bentivoglio.
-Therefore, he carried out the appraisal for the Magistracy, while for the Bentivoglio family, Abbot Branchetti, a former prefect of the Public Library of Bologna, conducted it.
-The acquisition, for which the price of 7,400 scudi was paid, was approved on October 2, 1749, while Count Agostino Novara was Judge of the Wise, and it was notarized on November 8 by Ignazio Borsetti.
+Proceedings favouring the incorporation of the Bentivoglio Library continued throughout 1749, affecting relations between the family and the Magistracy.
+Giovanni Andrea Barotti (Ficarolo, 1701 - Ferrara, 1772), the first prefect of the Public Library from 3 June 1747, was well acquainted with the Bentivoglio Library, having been the librarian of Marquis Guido Bentivoglio.
+Hence, he carried out the appraisal for the Magistracy, while for the Bentivoglio family, Abbot Branchetti, a former prefect of the Public Library of Bologna, conducted it.
+The acquisition, for which the price of 7,400 scudi was paid, was approved on 2 October 1749, while Count Agostino Novara was Judge of the Wise, and it was notarised on 8 November by Ignazio Borsetti.
 In 1750, the decorations of the room were completed by Giuseppe Facchinetti with the contribution of Giacomo Filippi, the furnishings, and the stucco creations (busts, emblems, and putti) by Alessandro Turchi.

 The Ariosto Room also houses important memorabilia, including: the portrait of Ludovico Ariosto, a copy by an unknown artist of the original by Dosso Dossi, oil on canvas, from the 17th century, donated to the Ariostea Library in 1920 by Antonia and Giuseppe Gatti Casazza on the occasion of their daughter Malvina's wedding to Marquis Renzo Paolucci delle Roncole; the scagliola bust of the poet Vincenzo Monti, created by Abbondio Sangiorgio (Milan, 1798-1879), as well as the secretaire, the crucifix, and his heart; the bronze bust of the poet Giosuè Carducci by the sculptor Tullio Golfarelli (Cesena, 1852 - Bologna, 1923).